black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 71
 Following the same pattern, query for your number inputs in the #dinner, #snacks, and #exercise elements.
 Assign them to variables following the naming scheme of the previous two.

+# Step 72
+Now that you have your lists of elements, you can pass them to your getCaloriesFromInputs function to extract the calorie total.

+Declare a breakfastCalories variable, and assign it the result of calling getCaloriesFromInputs with breakfastNumberInputs as the argument.